nandxorandor/Offline_Voice-Activated_AI_Chat_System/README.md

-# Voice-Activated AI Chat System
+# Offline Voice-Activated AI Chat System

-This project is a sophisticated voice-activated chat system that leverages state-of-the-art AI for real-time conversation.
-It listens to spoken input through a microphone, transcribes the speech to text using the Vosk library, generates responses with the LlamaCpp model, and then speaks back the response using pyttsx3, creating a seamless conversational experience.
+This project is a sophisticated voice-activated chat system leveraging state-of-the-art AI for real-time conversation.
+Designed to operate entirely offline, it ensures maximum privacy and data security, allowing users to interact with the system without the need for an internet connection.
+The system listens to spoken input through a microphone, transcribes the speech to text using the Vosk library, generates responses with the LlamaCpp model, and then speaks back the response using pyttsx3, creating a seamless conversational experience entirely on your local device.
 ## Key Features

 - **Real-Time Voice Recognition**: Transcribes spoken language into text in real-time.